 Razer is one of the most popular, if not the most popular, names in the gaming peripherals industry.
-Their BlackWidow is an excellent example of their quality, and may very well be the best keyboard for Apex Legends.
+Their BlackWidow is an excellent example of their quality, and is an example of a great keyboard for Apex Legends.

 To begin with, it comes with Razer mechanical switches.
 You can choose between yellow (silent and linear), orange (silent and tactile) or green (clicky and tactile) switches.
 Whichever option you go for, they’re rated at 80 million keystrokes, so they should last you a good while.

 The BlackWidow Elite also has support for Razer Chroma, which is their advanced RGB configurator, as well as Razer Synapse for macro recording and custom button bindings.
 A welcome addition is the multi-function digital dial on the top right corner which lets you adjust things such as brightness and volume, and you’re also getting three media keys next to it.